thechelsuk/uk.thechels/_posts/2023-06-17-deleted-reddit-account.md

 I deleted my Reddit account this week.

-Having deleted my facebook account years and uears ago and my Twitter account last year.
+Having deleted my facebook account years and years ago and my Twitter account last year.

 Bad leadership will always catch up with you.